 So if you want to publish your Unity game on the Switch, you'll first need to apply for approval by Nintendo.
 And it's the same with Playstation.

-But GDevelop has an ace up its sleeve: you can publish your game to Liluo.io in less than 1 minute straight from the editor, and games are super lightweight.
+GDevelop has an ace up its sleeve: you can publish your game to gd.games in less than 1 minute straight from the editor, and games are super lightweight.

 As with any comparisons between apps, in this article comparing GDevelop Vs. Unity we must talk about pricing.
-Both GDevelop and Unity are free to use, depending on your application.
-In the case of Unity, you can use the engine to its full capacity until you've earned US$100,000 from games made with Unity.
-If you reach that, then you need to pay a licensing fee.
+Both GDevelop and Unity are free to use, buit whether Unity remains free depends on your application.

 Those are the only differences between having and not having a subscription.
 Amazing tools like the Debugger, Live Preview, and more are always free, and always will be.
 With a subscription, you also help to pay for the hosting, server, and bandwidth costs for the packaging and other online services.
 Finally, you're also supporting the development of an open-source game engine accessible to everyone!